drmohundro/drmohundro.github.io/_posts/2014-10-04-finding-text-in-files-revisited.markdown

 ---
+layout: post
-title: Finding Text in Files Revisited
+title: "Finding Text in Files Revisited"
 date: 2014/10/04
+category: blog
+---

 If your career is anything like mine, you've dealt with a wide array of various code bases across multiple technologies.
 Some web, some client, etc. With varying technologies, the tools change, the languages change, everything changes.